Knowledge Center

 Field photos help visitors understand real work.
 They show materials, equipment, access constraints, work sequencing, and site conditions in a way that generic stock images cannot.

-For K&K, field photography is useful because the company's work is practical.
-Site readiness, equipment staging, prefab framing, maintenance access, and project handover are easier to understand when the visual evidence feels real.
+For K&K, field photography is useful because the company's work is tied to visible conditions.
+Site readiness, equipment staging, prefab framing, maintenance access, and closeout records are easier to understand when the visual evidence shows the real work area.

 The strongest field images show what a project team needs to understand: how materials are staged, how equipment moves through the site, where access may be limited, and what conditions affect installation or maintenance.

 Good photography also gives project managers and owners a shared reference point.
-Instead of relying only on written notes, teams can discuss progress, constraints, and next steps around the same visual record.
+Instead of relying only on written notes, teams can discuss progress, constraints, and open items around the same visual record.

 Match The Image To The Topic

-Image choice should be specific.
+Image choice needs to be specific.
 A prefab article should use framing, foundation, site access, or material staging.
 A data center article should use site logistics, equipment rooms, power coordination, racks, or maintenance imagery.

 This standard helps the website feel authentic while making each article easier to understand.